timdh/deepfashion_detector/README.md

 # Deepfashion Detector
 Application that tells whether an image is a real or fake FashionMNIST data point.
-Fake images are generated with a GAN architecture.
+Fake images are generated with a GAN generator, for the classifier we use the GAN discriminator.

 ## Prerequisites (tested on Linux)
 - Python 3
 - PyTorch
 - Torchvision
 - Tensorboard

-See `environment.yml` for an exact copy of the used packages and versions.

 ## Model
 The DCGAN architecture is used as the base model.